- Sigourney Weaver and Carrie Henn kicking ass together!! Priceless!!!

 Who knew a film about an alien would help to lead me to the long path of my sexual awakening?
 And I still have a HUGE crush on Sigourney Weaver.
 Even in her sixties and daring to near 70 years young, she is still a beautiful and badass woman.
 And maybe she is inspiring a character or two in some of the novels I am writing.
 But only maybe.
 A writer has to keep some secrets, you know. 😉

 Update or Fun Fact 2 (You decide): Oh my!
-A sequel to Prometheus came out in 2017 (I think I was the only one who liked Prometheus because fan boys need to get a grip on reality).
+A sequel to Prometheus came out in 2017 and it has a gay couple!
+(I think I was the only one who liked Prometheus because fan boys need to get a grip on reality).
 I still need to see the sequel, which means my life has gotten too hectic if I’m missing an Alien sequel/prequel even if Sigourney Lovely Weaver isn’t in it.
 Life, can you slow down a little, please?